lukesherwood/volunteerboard/TOTO.md

 **TODO:**
 authorisation -
-show jobs needs warning to display you are assigned this job success job show needs to show org .name do you need to see /jobs jobs that are assigned? remove add, job functionality from jobs controller and routes? go around website adding further instructions
+do you need to see /jobs jobs that are assigned? remove add, job functionality from jobs controller and routes? go around website adding further instructions and back buttons etc

 **Front-end**